Project

 νόμῳ: 8

-#14 Updated by Luke Murphey about 8 years ago
+#14 Updated by Luke Murphey over 8 years ago

 It turns out that only one form of νόμος is being found: ΝΟΜΟΣ

-#15 Updated by Luke Murphey about 8 years ago
+#15 Updated by Luke Murphey over 8 years ago

 Also getting too many responses.
 For example, the following returns 9 verses but 11 matches: